 - Using the medicine for another purpose, such as getting high.

 Every medicine has some risk of side effects.
-Doctors take this into account when prescribing medicines.
+Doctors take this into account when prescribing medications.
 People who abuse these drugs may not understand the risks.